belle2/basf2/online_book/fundamentals/hep_analyses.rst

     An early  **cut**  you might make is to require that this quantity is close to zero.

-    That is, you would accept B meson canddiates which satisfy:
+    That is, you would accept B meson candidates which satisfy:
     :math:`-150 <\Delta E< 150 {\textrm MeV}`
     and reject those which don't.